Atlantic Power Corp (NYSE:AT) Shares Sold by State Street Corp

-State Street Corp lessened its holdings in shares of Atlantic Power Corp (NYSE:AT) (TSE:ATP) by 0.6% during the 1st quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 2,217,499 shares of the utilities provider’s stock after selling 14,426 shares during the quarter.
-State Street Corp owned approximately 2.07% of Atlantic Power worth $4,745,000 at the end of the most recent quarter.
+State Street Corp lowered its stake in Atlantic Power Corp (NYSE:AT) (TSE:ATP) by 0.6% during the first quarter, according to its most recent 13F filing with the SEC.
+The firm owned 2,217,499 shares of the utilities provider’s stock after selling 14,426 shares during the quarter.
+State Street Corp owned 2.07% of Atlantic Power worth $4,745,000 as of its most recent filing with the SEC.

 Atlantic Power Corp. is a power producer company, which engages in owning power generation assets.
 The firm operates through its segments: East U.S., West U.S., Canada and Un-Allocated Corporate.
 It projects sell electricity and steam to investment-grade utilities and creditworthy large customers under long term Power Purchase Agreements.